Paolo Macchiarini: Education and career

 Later in 2010, Macchiarini was appointed as a visiting professor at the Karolinska Institute (KI) in Stockholm and as a part-time position as surgeon at the affiliated university hospital.
-In 2013, KI terminated its clinical relationship with Macchiarini but allowed him to continue as a researcher; in February 2016, the university announced that it would not renew Macchiarini's research contract, which was due to expire in November, and terminated the contract the following month.
+In 2013, his clinical relationship with KI was terminated, but Macchiarini was able to continue his research at the institute.
+In February 2016, the university announced that it would not renew Macchiarini's research contract, which was due to expire in November, and terminated the contract the following month.
 KI published the incomplete results of its verification of Macchiarini's CV in February 2016.

 Macchiarini made ties in Russia after he gave a master class in 2010, at the invitation of politician Mikhail Batin; a few months later he did a trachea transplant there which was widely covered in Russian media.
-This led to Macchiarini's 2011 appointment at Kuban State Medical University, funded by the university and the Russian government, along with an honorary doctorate.
+This led to Macchiarini's 2011 appointment at Kuban State Medical University along with an honorary doctorate.
 In 2016, he moved to Kazan Federal University and the grant money moved with him.
 In April 2017, the university terminated Macchiarini's research project there.

 Notable trachea surgeries

 Claudia Castillo

 In June 2008, Macchiarini conducted a transplant of a donated trachea colonized with the stem cells of the recipient, Claudia Castillo; the tissue was used to replace her left bronchus, which had been damaged by tuberculosis, and her left lung had collapsed.
 The trachea came from a cadaver, and was stripped of its cells and seeded with cells taken from Castillo's bone marrow.
 The bone marrow cells were cultured at the University of Bristol, the donor trachea was stripped at University of Padua, the stripped trachea was seeded with the cultured cells at University of Milan, and the trachea was transplanted by a team led by Macchiarini at Hospital Clinic in Barcelona.
+She underwent a lung amputation in July 2016.

 Ciaran Finn-Lynch

-In March 2010, Macchiarini attended a transplant performed by Great Ormond Street surgeons.
-Similar to the one done for Castillo, on a ten-year-old Irish boy, Ciaran Finn-Lynch, at Great Ormond Street Hospital in London.
+In March 2010, Macchiarini only attended a transplant performed by Great Ormond Street surgeons.
+Similar to the one done for Castillo, this was on a ten-year-old Irish boy, Ciaran Finn-Lynch, at Great Ormond Street Hospital in London.
 The boy was born with a 1 mm diameter trachea, and efforts to widen it had caused life-threatening complications.
 Unlike the Castillo procedure, in this case, the stripped trachea was seeded with the boy's stem cells just hours before it was implanted.

 Keziah Shorten

-Keziah Shorten had trachea cancer.
-In 2010, Macchiarini performed a transplant similar to the earlier two; the transplant failed the next year, and a synthetic trachea was implanted for palliative care at University College Hospital London in 2011, after which she was able to be discharged and return home for Christmas with her family before succumbing to her underlying disease.
+Keziah Shorten had tracheal cancer.
+In 2010, Macchiarini performed a transplant similar to the earlier two; the transplant failed almost a year later and a synthetic trachea was implanted for palliative care at University College Hospital London in 2011.
+She was discharged home late October 2011 and re-admitted early November 2011 for a change of tracheostomy tube.
+She then succumbed to hospital-acquired pneumonia which led to her death in January 2012.

-Woman in Russia

-In 2010, Macchiarini implanted a seeded donated trachea in a woman in Russia, while working with surgeon Vladimir Parshin.